5 Most Famous Sardinian Breads

 Costedda

-Also called Lada or Ladixedda, it is made with the same ingredients and steps followed for the Civraxiu making, but it’s smaller and is usually eaten as fast as possible because it includes fresh cheese or other seasonal products in its recipe.
+Also called Lada or Ladixedda, it has the same ingredients for the Civraxiu.
+However it’s smaller.
+People usually eat as soon as it is ready because it includes fresh cheese or other seasonal products in its recipe.

 The most famous Costedda breads are: